cavoirom/nxv/modules/web/src/content/blog/2020/12/21/01-openbsd/index.md

 # Webserver

 Running a webserver is one of the main purpose of this server, I will setup a Webserver with TLS based on [this guideline](https://www.alexander-pluhar.de/openbsd-webserver.html), using built-in `relayd`, `httpd`, `acme` (for Let's Encrypt).

+Because the `httpd` is running behind `relayd`, I need to refine the configuration to keep actual source address instead the address of `relayd`, following [a post on bsdhowto.ch](https://www.bsdhowto.ch/forwarded.html).